tarngerine/tarngerine.github.io/source/content/index.md

 template: index
 ---

-## My software practice is on hiatus while I am an AI research resident at Anthropic for 2025
+## My software practice is on hiatus while I am an AI research resident at Anthropic for 2025, rotating on

 1. Code RL
 1. Interpretability